Smart Marketers Outsource. Here’s Why.

 Agencies work with clients across many industries.

-In comparison, your in-house marketing team is pigeon-holed to the same ideas and tactics that everyone in your niche
+In comparison, your in-house marketing team is pigeon-holed to the same ideas and tactics that everyone in your niche is testing.

 If they’ve been with your company for a while, they’re likely entrenched in your existing branding and marketing